MegaLOD-project/arrowheads/ms/readme.md

 # MegaLOD Project Metadata Schemes
-These two metadata schemes were created to be used with the MegaLOD Metadata Application Profile (see https://purl.org/megalod/map/)
+These two metadata schemes were created to be used in the context of the MegaLOD Metadata Application Profile (see https://purl.org/megalod/map/)

 # Excavation Metadata Scheme
 URI: https//purl.org/megalod/ms/excav/